ParaDhim/my-research-agent/README.md

 # Multi-Tool AI Research Agent

 This project implements a sophisticated, conversational AI agent designed to assist with scientific research.
-The agent leverages the power of Large Language Models (LLMs) through the NVIDIA API and is built using the LangGraph framework to enable intelligent, tool-using capabilities.
+The agent leverages the power of Large Language Models (LLMs) through the API and is built using the LangGraph framework to enable intelligent, tool-using capabilities.

 The agent can dynamically choose between querying a local, specialized knowledge base of scientific papers or searching the web for general, up-to-date information, all while maintaining conversational context.
 This project serves as a demonstration of building modern, modular, and robust AI systems.